 This ban could possibly cause danger on flights.
-Checked Laptops and tablets means that electrical items with a history of lithium-ion battery fires could set off a deadly fires that will be impossible to contain.
+Checked Laptops and tablets mean that electrical items with a history of lithium-ion battery fires could set off a deadly fire that will be impossible to contain.

 Unrelated to dangers, this is also very annoying for flyers who were intending to work in-flight and need a full laptop to do this.

 One answer, if you can’t do without your laptop, is to travel via Canada and then transfer (or drive) down to the US.
 Air Canada that has recently launched a new Executive Pod as part of their Business Class offering, which is very good.
 Another option is British Airways which also offers a reasonable long-haul Business Class offering.

 You may be interested in my airline comparisons including Business Class on United vs. Delta vs. American Airlines, top 10 Best Business Class airlines for long-haul travel and the best airlines to travel to Europe in Business Class.